This Beachy Beauty Brand Keeps Selling Out At Sephora

 Advertisement

-So when Liu, a beauty industry veteran who headed up marketing at Birchbox and Kate Somerville before becoming a creative consultant, created her own brand, she named it Tower 28 — after the lifeguard stand at the intersection of Santa Monica and Venice Beach.
+So when Liu, a beauty industry veteran who headed up marketing at Smashbox and Kate Somerville before becoming a creative consultant, created her own brand, she named it Tower 28 — after the lifeguard stand at the intersection of Santa Monica and Venice Beach.
 "It's a really diverse part of the beach," Liu says, of the area where scenic pier views and gritty skate culture collide.
 "You get everything there."
 Liu launched Tower 28 in April 2019 with three products and a singular mission: to offer fun, inclusive makeup for every skin tone, type, and condition, at an accessible price point.
 (Also, make it cute: The brand's crystal-clear packaging with pops of bold color and bubbly font sparks an instant serotonin release.)

 The glitter-free SuperDew Highlighter Balm and clear ShineOn Lip Jelly in Chill were no-brainers — gleaming, healthy-looking skin is a California-girl staple, after all — but Liu's third hero product, the SOS Daily Rescue Facial Spray (and the most expensive in the line, at $28 for the full 4 oz size), may have led to some initial confusion in the Sephora color-cosmetics aisle.
-SOS is not a "face mist," nor is it a makeup setting spray: It's a blend of electrolyzed water, sodium chloride, and hypochlorous acid, or HoCL, which Liu stumbled upon by accident while looking for a solution to calm her chronic adult eczema.
-Often used as a disinfectant in medical settings, HoCL is highly effective against pathogens and exists naturally in the human body, produced out of the need to heal physical trauma.
+SOS is not a "face mist," nor is it a makeup setting spray: It's a blend of electrolyzed water, sodium chloride, and hypochlorous acid, or HoCl, which Liu stumbled upon by accident while looking for a solution to calm her chronic adult eczema.
+Often used as a disinfectant in medical settings, HoCl is highly effective against pathogens and exists naturally in the human body, produced out of the need to heal physical trauma.

 Advertisement

 Up until that point, Liu had tried everything — from dietary changes to topical and oral steroids — to varying degrees of success, but she'd yet to see significant results.
-"A friend of mine's husband is a surfer, and he was using HoCL as an antibacterial and anti-inflammatory to heal his reef cuts," Liu says.
+"A friend of mine's husband is a surfer, and he was using HoCl as an antibacterial and anti-inflammatory to heal his reef cuts," Liu says.
 "My friend said, 'I think this could help your skin.'"
 She noticed an improvement on her body almost immediately, and soon began working with a chemist to create a similar solution for the face.
 The resulting spray is a kind of wondrous drug-free, dermatologist-approved panacea that soothes irritation, treats eczema, rosacea, sunburns, and inflammatory acne (yes, that includes maskne), and smells vaguely of pool water.
 It is frequently sold out at Sephora and on the Tower 28 website; Liu says what's supposed to be six weeks worth of inventory often runs dry in two.

 If the SOS Facial Spray seems like an outlier for a makeup brand, that's because it is — but not for Tower 28.
 Liu is quick to establish that she isn't a scientist, but she does work with some pretty damn good ones.
 With her team, she's created a line that strictly abides by the National Eczema Association's ingredient guidelines, and maintains vegan, cruelty-free, PETA-certified status while being free of irritants and allergens commonly found in beauty products, like fragrance (artificial and natural), essential oils, gluten, talc, urea, and propylene glycol.
 While it's impossible to guarantee, Liu says that her goal is to leave out as many ingredients as possible that could potentially irritate anyone.